Who are the Anunnaki?

 given credit for by modern critics and researchers.
 They knew the difference between planets and people/aliens.
 The

-Sumero-Babylon, India, Egypt, Chaldea, Phoenicia, Canaan, etc., show an advanced degree of civilization
+Egypt, Chaldea, Phoenicia, Canaan, etc., show an advanced degree of civilization surpassing that which

-problems is the compulsive and irrational historicization and vulgarization of the planetary bodies and
+compulsive and irrational historicization and vulgarization of the planetary bodies and of the celestial

-of the celestial mythos and ritual, a body of knowledge and wisdom concerning the cosmos and specifically the
+mythos and ritual, a body of knowledge and wisdom concerning the cosmos and specifically the solar system,

-solar system, which filled the ancients with awe and reverence.
-This mythos and ritual is found worldwide,
+which filled the ancients with awe and reverence.
+This mythos and ritual is found worldwide, reflecting a

-reflecting a global culture in ancient times.
-This body of knowledge is discovered in stone and story all
+global culture in ancient times.
+This body of knowledge is discovered in stone and story all over the

 To reduce this glory to a band of aliens and/or humans is a serious mistake, as it robs the